TCraig7/intermission-assignments/2be/details/how_the_web_works.md

 1. Describe, step by step, what happens when I type `www.example.com` into my browser and try to go to the page?

+      Step 1: When you type in www.example.com, your operating system and browser will determine if they already know the IP address.
+If they do, they will direct you to that webpage.

+      Step 2: If they do not already know the IP address, the OS will ask a Resolving Name Server (RNS) for the IP address.

+      Step 3: The RNS will then ask the Root Name Servers.

+      Step 4: The Root name servers will direct the RNS to the Top Level Domain name servers.

+      Step 5: The RNS will go to the Top Level Domain name servers, who will direct the RNS to the example.com name servers.

+      Step 6: The example.com name servers will give the IP address to the RNS, which will relay this info back to the OS, which then sends it to the browser.
+The browser uses the IP address to connect to the web page.

 1. What does HTTP stand for?

        Hypertext Transfer Protocol